 Read all about Oregon surfing.

 With 200+ acclaimed public golf courses — designed by the likes of Cupp, Palmer and McLay Kidd — it’s no wonder Oregon ranks high for golfers.
 Look for hand-forged tools and accessories from Beaverton’s Seamus Golf, with locally sourced wool.
 The champion courses of Bandon Dunes and Sunriver Resort offer iconic branded merchandise.
-Find stay-and-play packages at Salishan and Florence Golf Links on the Oregon Coast, Running Y in Southern Oregon, and Tetherow and Black Butte Ranch in Central Oregon.
+Find stay-and-play packages at Salishan Coastal Lodge and Florence Golf Links on the Oregon Coast, Running Y in Southern Oregon, and Tetherow and Black Butte Ranch in Central Oregon.
 Or opt for a gift card from Aurora’s Langdon Farms or Bend’s Pronghorn Resort.

 Read stories about Oregon golfing.